IHE/ITI.Topologies/topologies.md

 #### Endpoint to a Structure

 It is possible for an organization with an endpoint, such as Organization A, to have other Organizations that point to it via partOf.
-This would be appropriate in the case of subsidiaries or departments within Organization A:
+This would be commonly used in the case of subsidiaries or departments within Organization A:

 ![Endpoint to Parent Organization](images/dir-endpoint-to-org-hierarchy.png)

 **Figure 1:46.8.2-1: Endpoint to Parent Organization**

-Directory policy will determine whether organizational hierarchy via partOf implies accessibility to child entries, for example:
-- For FHIR REST endpoints, the URL is simply the Service Base URL as specified in [FHIR R4 3.1.0.1.2](http://hl7.org/fhir/R4/http.html#general).
-Clients can expect to find resources related to Organizations A, B and C.
-- For XCA endpoints, a client querying Organization A for documents (e.g., using \[ITI-38\]) may receive documents from Organizations A, B and C.
-- For XDR endpoints, a client sending a Provide and Register Document Set-b (\[ITI-41\]) request to Organization A can optionally specify Organizations B and/or C in intendedRecipient.
-- For MHD endpoints, a client sending a Provide Document Bundle (\[ITI-65\]) request to Organization A can optionally specify Organizations B and/or C in intendedRecipient.

-Examples of this kind of federated structure are shown in [ITI TF-1: Appendix E.9](https://profiles.ihe.net/ITI/TF/Volume1/ch-E.html#E.9.3), for XCA Responding Gateways.

-Because the cardinality of Organization.partOf is 1..1, directories that wish to represent more than one hierarchy, or a non-business hierarchy, might choose to use OrganizationAffiliation to expose those hierarchies instead.
 The following shows the same Organization hierarchy, but using OrganizationAffiliation instead of partOf to declare the relationship:

 ![Endpoint to Parent Organization with OrgAffiliation](images/dir-endpoint-to-org-affiliates.png)

 **Figure 1:46.8.2-1: Endpoint to Parent Organization with OrganizationAffiliation**

-An OrganizationAffiliation resource without an applicable code would not imply any document sharing connectivity, as OrganizationAffiliation is used for a variety of reasons outside of document sharing.

-Directories that will have Organizations with partOf relationships where both Organizations will have endpoints will likely not want to use partOf to imply connectivity.
+Directories that will have Organizations with partOf relationships where both Organizations have endpoints should have a way to distinguish whether the parent endpoint provides access to data from the child.
-Such networks might be architected in a way that causes the parent organization's Endpoint to not be capable of returning data for the child organization.
-Of course, it could also be the case that the parent's Endpoint does return data for the child, but the child's Endpoint is simply more targeted in its scope.

-Because of this, directory policy might dictate that an OrganizationAffiliation Resource should be used to express federated document sharing.
+Since OrganizationAffiliation might be used to represent several kinds of hierarchies, directory policy will dictate when OrganizationAffiliation implies document sharing access.
+A common policy would be to specify a value set for OrganizationAffiliation.code and a value within that set that implies document sharing access.

+Suppose a directory policy stated that parent Organizations provide access to child organizations only when linked by an OrganizationAffiliation Resource where OrganizationAffiliation.code=DocShare-federate.
 In such a directory, the below relationship would not imply document sharing federation:

 ![Endpoints to Both Parent and Child Organizations](images/dir-endpoint-to-child-hierarchy.png)

 **Figure 1:46.8.2-1: Endpoints to Both Parent and Child Organizations**

-If Organization A did provide document sharing access to Organization AA, then an explicit OrganizationAffiliation with a directory defined code would be declared:
+If Organization A did provide document sharing access to Organization AA, then an explicit OrganizationAffiliation with code=DocShare-federate would be declared:

 ![Endpoints to Both Parent and Child Organizations with OrgAffiliation](images/dir-endpoint-to-child-affiliate.png)

 **Figure 1:46.8.2-1: Endpoints to Both Parent and Child Organizations with OrganizationAffiliation**

 In a multi-layered network, it is likely that different solutions will be used at different levels.
-Here, Organization G has three subsidiaries, Organizations GA, GB, and GC, as well as a document sharing affiliation with Organization F.
+Here, Organization J has three subsidiaries, Organizations JA, JB, and JC, as well as a document sharing affiliation with Organization I.
+Suppose the directory policy stated that document sharing access could be assumed when there was an OrganizationAffiliation relationship with OrganizationAffiliation.code=DocShare-federate or when Organization.partOf was the only path to a parent organization.
-Organization F's endpoint would provide document sharing access to all four organizations:
+Then, if Organization I's endpoint would provide document sharing access to all four organizations, it would be represented as so in the directory:

 ![Endpoint to a multi-layered structure](images/dir-endpoint-to-hybrid-org-structure.png)